 For its 2014 self-assessment, the Board retained an independent third party to conduct confidential interviews of each Board member and certain members of senior management, and then discussed the results with the Board.

-In the future, we anticipate that the Board will decide each year whether to use the written or the interview approach, or some combination of both, to conduct its self-evaluation.
+For its 2015 self-assessment, the Board reverted to the written survey approach.
+In the future, we anticipate that the Board will alternate between the written and the interview approaches.